Accepted Quality Level (AQL) Chart for Apparel Industry

 AQL Process:

-This AQL standard will be used for inspection is dependent on the price and the quality of the product.
-Normally lower figure AQL standard such as AQL 1% is used for higher price garments and lower figure AQL standard such as 10% is used for lower quality and lower price garments.
-As, for example, AQL 2.5% means, maximum average defective item is 2.5%, which is acceptable in the inspection system.
+This AQL standard will be used for inspection dependent on the price and the quality of the product.
+Normally lower figure AQL standard such as AQL 1% is used for higher price garments and lower figure AQL standards such as 10% are used for lower quality and lower price garments.
+As, for example, AQL 2.5% means,the maximum average defective item is 2.5%, which is acceptable in the inspection system.

 AQL Process